swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ```

 One reason for this unsafety is because Swift's standard lifetime rules only apply to individual values.
-They cannot guarantee that `buff` will outlive the `array`, which means there is a risk that the compiler might choose to destroy `array` before the call to `parse`, which could result in `buff` referencing deallocated memory.
+They cannot guarantee that `array` will outlive `buff`, which means there is a risk that the compiler might choose to destroy `array` before the call to `parse`, which could result in `buff` referencing deallocated memory.
 (There are other reasons that this specific example is unsafe, but the lifetime issue is the one that specifically concerns us here.)

 Library authors trying to support this kind of code pattern today have a few options, but none are entirely satisfactory: